TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 	Detailed Unit Window by Repeat
-This plugin changes the Map Unit Window from two sizes to four: Small, Medium, Large, and Extra Large.
+This plugin changes the Map Unit Window from two sizes to five: Small, Medium, Large, Wide, and Extra Large.
 The small size is the same as vanilla.

-	ABOUT THIS PLUGIN: LARGE/EXTRA LARGE SETTINGS
+	ABOUT THIS PLUGIN: LARGE/WIDE/EXTRA LARGE SETTINGS
 In the in-game Config, the size of the unit window can be changed under Map Unit Window.
 The larger the setting, the more information is displayed.
 The numbers shown DO take supports and terrain into account, e.g. forests giving extra Avo, or a support giving extra Def/Res.

 The Extra Large setting displays 8 useful stats: Atk, Agi, Hit, Avo, Def, Res, Crt, and CAv.
+The Wide setting displays 5: Atk, Hit, Agi, Def, and Res.
 The Large setting of this file trims it down to just the 4 essentials: Atk, Agi, Def, and Res.

 All stats are displayed with the name defined in-engine, so change them in Resources > Resource Location > Strings instead of in this plugin.
 The only exception is Critical Avoid (CAv), which  is never named in SRPG Studio.
-If you want to change that name, change CRIT_AVOID_STAT on line 8 of 0_unitwindow-config.js.
+If you want to change that name, change CRIT_AVOID_STAT in 0_unitwindow-config.js.

 On the subject of critical avoid, if the unit has a skill that invalidates enemy crits, their critical avoid is given as a hyphen!
 If you'd rather that hyphen be something else, then you can edit MAX_CAV_TEXT in 0_unitwindow-config.js to the text of choice.
 (Not a lot can fit in that space, just so you're aware.)
-Or, if you don't like this option and would rather CAv always be displayed as-is, leave CAV_IS_UNIQUE as false in 0_unitwindow-config.js.
+Or, if you don't like this option and would rather CAv always be displayed as-is, set CAV_IS_UNIQUE to false in 0_unitwindow-config.js.

-Another option you have is to change ICONS_ONLY on line 9 of the same file to change the functionality!
+Another option you have is to change ICONS_ONLY in 0_unitwindow-config.js to change how the unit's item(s) are displayed.
 If you change that line to ICONS_ONLY = true; then instead of displaying the unit's equipped weapon, the icons of the first 5 items in the unit's inventory will be shown instead.
+If the Wide setting is enabled, then 8 items are drawn instead.
+(If ICONS_ONLY is false, the wide setting will show the equipped weapon plus its durability, if applicable.)

 	ABOUT: MEDIUM SETTING OPTIONS